-- 2. Women are twice as likely as men to die within the first few weeks after suffering a heart attack, and 42% of women die within the first year following a heart attack compared to 24% of men.
+- 2. Women are twice as likely as men to die within the first month after suffering a heart attack.

 - 4. Men’s coronary artery plaque tends to distribute in clumps, whereas women’s tends to distribute more evenly throughout artery walls, thus lending credibility to cardiologists’ suspicion that “men explode, but women erode“.
-This tendency results in women’s diagnostic tests frequently being misinterpreted as “normal”.
+This tendency results in women’s diagnostic tests (designed to detect those large artery-blocking clumps in white, middle-aged men) frequently being misinterpreted as “normal”.

-- 5. Women wait longer than men to go to a hospital Emergency Department when having a heart attack, and physicians are slower to recognize the presence of heart attacks in women because “typical” patterns of chest pain and EKG changes are less frequently present.
+- 5. Women wait longer than men to go to a hospital Emergency Department when experiencing heart cardiac symptoms.

 - 6. Average risk of being misdiagnosed in mid-heart attack for both men and women is about one in 50 – unless you’re a women under 55, in which case you are seven times more likely to be misdiagnosed compared to men.(1)

 - 7. After a heart attack, women are less likely than men to receive standard treaments like beta blockers, ACE inhibitors and even aspirin – therapies known to improve survival.
 This contributes to a higher rate of complication after heart attacks in women, even after adjusting for age.
 See also: Fewer Lights/Sirens When a Woman Heart Patient is in the Ambulance.